Creamy Chili Cheese Dip (Homemade or Canned Chili)

 Drink Pairings

-You can’t go wrong reaching for a Michelada, Margarita, Mexican Mule, Beermosa or an ice cold beer.
+You can’t go wrong reaching for a Michelada, Margarita, Mexican Mule, Beermosa or an ice cold beer to pair with a Chili Cheese Dip.

 Chili Cheese dip in a cast iron skillet with chips.